Next page Index Previous page Home Next page Previous page Index Rational Veterinary Medicine

 “As a result of the recent scientific research on homeopathy, it can be concluded that ample evidence exists to show that the homeopathic therapy is not scientifically justifiable.”

-Almeida, R.M.V.R., (2004) Homeopathy: do not accept as medicine what has no evidence and contradicts basic science (letter) Rev. Hosp.
-Clin. vol.59 no.3 [Author’s response to Fisher and Dantas (2004)]
+Almeida, R.M.V.R.
+(2004) ‘Homeopathy: do not accept as medicine what has no evidence and contradicts basic science’, (letter), Rev. Hosp.
+Clin., vol.59, no.3.
+[Author’s response to Fisher and Dantas (2004)]

-Altunc, U., Pittler, M.H., Ernst, E., 2007 Homeopathy for childhood and adolescence ailments: systematic review of randomized clinical trials Mayo Clin Proceedings Vol. 82 no. 1 pp. 69-75
+Altunc, U., Pittler, M.H. and Ernst, E. (2007) ‘Homeopathy for childhood and adolescence ailments: systematic review of randomized clinical trials’, Mayo Clin Proceedings, vol. 82, no. 1, pp. 69–75.

 CONCLUSION: The evidence from rigorous clinical trials of any type of therapeutic or preventive intervention testing homeopathy for childhood and adolescence ailments is not convincing enough for recommendations in any condition

-Andersen, H.E., Eldov, P., (1995) Klassisk hom?opati - og dens brugere.
+Andersen, H.E., Eldov, P. (1995) Klassisk hom?opati - og dens brugere.
 Institut for Samfundsfarmaci, Danmarks Farmaceutiske H?jskole.
 1995.
 Andersen, Helle Egebjerg.
 En unders?gelse af Klassisk Homøpati.
 Teorier, praksis og brugererfaringer.
 1999.
 ISBN 87-987279-0-7

-To illustrate the woeful lack of respect that homeopaths have for evidence, rather than convert it to RationalVetMed house style, I have preserved the layout that the prestigious sounding European Network of Homeopathic Researchers (EHNR) have used for this so called citation which they give as evidence in favour of their arcane art.
+To illustrate the woeful lack of respect that homeopaths have for evidence, rather than convert it to RationalVetMed house style, I have preserved the layout that the prestigious-sounding European Network of Homeopathic Researchers (EHNR) have used for this so-called citation which they give as evidence in favour of their arcane art.

-Readers will notice several puzzling things about the wording - several of the characters (‘ø’ in the original Danish) have been automatically replaced by a ‘?’ mark by confused character recognition programmes; a full stop has crept in between the words “Homøpati” and “Teorier”, the second word having become capitalised as a result.
+Readers will notice several puzzling things about the wording - several of the characters (‘ø’ in the original Danish) have been automatically replaced with a ‘?’ mark by confused character recognition programmes; a full-stop has crept in between the words “Homøpati” and “Teorier”, the second word having become capitalised as a result.
 Also, there are two dates - 1995 and 1999 and the lead author is given at the start as “Andersen, H.E” and then repeated half way through as “Andersen, Helle Egebjerg”.
 This so-called reference which has been so carelessly copied and pasted is actually two separate works by the same author, a Danish pharmacology PhD student at the time of writing, one of which is simply a rehash of the other.

 The citation for the 1995 piece should infact read: